TheAVCfiles/gemini-cli/docs/intuitionlabs/teaching_materials/student_worksheets.md

 4. I’m excited to use my badge to share…

 **Family follow-up:** Provide QR code for badge claim plus conversation starters for at-home reflection.

+[^ip-credit]: Acknowledgment: These worksheets adapt learning prompts from the Balanchine Cipher theory and the Decrypt the Girl engine created by Allison Van Cura, recognizing their foundational IP for Ballet Bots.